LambdaLabsML/dreambooth/offsite2023/README.md

 ### Run `setup.ipynb`

 This notebook will clone the DreamBooth repo and install several python packages.

-It will also create several folders in the home directory:
+It will also create a `/home/ubuntu/data`` folder in the home directory for you to upload training images.
-* `/home/ubuntu/data`: This directory stores training photos.
-* `/home/ubuntu/model`: This is the directory where the trained model will be saved.
-* `/home/ubuntu/output`: This is the directory where the sampled images will be saved.

 The last step in this notebook will ask for an access token for downloading the Stable Diffusion model from Huggingface.
 You need to:
 * Create a [huggingface](https://huggingface.co/) account if you don't have one.